aramis-lab/clinicadl/README.md

 # Clinica Deep Learning AD
-This repository contains a software framework for reproducible experiments with 2D convolutional neural network on automatic classification of Alzheimer's disease (AD) using anatomical MRI data from the publicly available datasets ADNI.
-It is developed by Junhao WEN and Ouyang WEI.
-This architecture relies heavily on the Clinica software platform that you will need to install.
-Another prerequisite is to do image processing for the original MRI data by using Clinica, then we fit the processed data into this CNN.
+This repository contains a software framework for reproducible experiments with convolutional neural networks on automatic classification of Alzheimer's disease (AD) using anatomical MRI data from the publicly available dataset ADNI.
+It is developed by Junhao WEN, Elina Thibeau--Sutre and Mauricio DIAZ MELO.
+The preprint of the corresponding paper may be found [here](https://arxiv.org/abs/1904.07773)

 # Bibliography
 All the papers described in the State of the art section of the manuscript may be found at this URL address: <https://www.zotero.org/groups/2337160/ad-dl>.

-# Projects
-- 1) Implement 2D CNN to fit the processed png images from MRI
-- 2) Compress the 3D MRI to 2D multi-chanel image (compressive sensing), then
-  fit into the 2D CNN.

 # Dependencies:
 - Clinica